dromzeh/hyv-fps-unlocker/README.md

 - If the unlocker doesn't detect your game, launch it and change any graphics setting to create the registry entries.
 The easiest option is changing your resolution, applying it, then changing it back.

-- If your in-game graphics menu appears broken, simply change any graphics setting (e.g resolution) to restore the menu to normal.
+- The unlocker can make your graphics settings in-game buggy.
+You can change any setting (like resolution) in-game to fix it, but your FPS will no longer be unlocked.

 - When you modify graphics settings in-game, the game will replace your FPS values, requiring you to rerun the unlocker after each change.